 - a.
-Technical support centres (physical and virtual) to provide ICT support (e.g. installation of hardware, troubleshooting) to learners, educators and administrators across all schools and teacher colleges are established and operationalised; - b.
-Technical reporting systems are used across all schools and teacher colleges;
+Technical support centres (physical and virtual) to provide ICT support (e.g. installation of hardware, troubleshooting) to educators and learners across all schools and teacher colleges are established and operationalized; - b.
+Technical reporting systems are used across all schools and teacher colleges.

 - Schools and teacher colleges use technical reporting systems to gather and respond to feedback on ICT integration in education; - d.
-The ICT technical support centres' networks for sharing expertise, experiences and best practices on ICT integration in education tools are established and used; and - e.
-Collaboration between schools and teacher colleges, and service providers to ensure ICT technical support is enhanced (e.g., availability of service-level agreements).
+The ICT technical support centres' networks for sharing expertise, experiences and best practices on ICT integration in education tools are established and implemented; and - e.
+Collaboration between schools and teacher colleges and service providers to ensure ICT technical support is enhanced (e.g., availability of Service level agreements).